 Provides digital images of artwork and descriptive articles about the materials in the U.S. National Gallery of Art.

 A virtual museum and searchable database of European painting and sculpture of the Gothic, Renaissance and Baroque periods (1100-1850), currently containing over 17.300 reproductions.

-Europeana.eu links you to 4.6 million digital items including: images, texts, sounds, and video.
-Some of these are world famous, others are hidden treasures from Europe's museums and galleries, archives, libraries, and audio-visual collections.
+Europeana.eu links you to more than 50 million digital items, including images, texts, sounds, and video.
+Some of these are world famous; others are hidden treasures from Europe's museums and galleries, archives, libraries, and audio-visual collections.

 Completely searchable and easy to use, providing quick answers to your style and editing questions.
 The Chicago Manual of Style Online also provides convenient tools, such as sample forms, letters, and style sheets, along with fully searchable Q&A content.

 Print Location: Reserves Z253 .U69 2010